Rehydrating Toro Creek with Sustainable Agriculture: Traceland Farm Demonstration Project

 •

-• Based on advice from the International Oak Society and the CCC we decided to sow our own local and climate adapted seeds and nuts and to use specialized air pruning tree pots.
+• Based on advice from the International Oak Society (IOS) and the California Conservation Corps (CCC) we decided to sow our own local and climate adapted seeds and acorns and use specialized air pruning tree pots.
 Change in sourcing is better quality than local nursery stock and under original budgeting cost.
 Plants have been germinated and are developing well.
-Establishment in the field, monitoring and maintenance will take place after delayed earthworks to ensure survival.
+First oak grafting trials were carried out.
+Several native, native adjacent and non-native species were successfully grafted with the hot pipe callusing technique.
+This proof of concept is critical for the development of native elite oak cultivars.
+The nursery has grown in diversity and size and is able to supply planting efforts on Traceland as well as other ranches.

 •